Sebastiaan40/cyclops_paper/paper/draft.md

 ![Snapshot of a simulation with the Fenton-Karma model that contains discontinuities and holes.
 An analysis is done with a naive implementation of phasemapping (left) and with the proposed approach (right).
-The values of the mesh correspond the phase field, of which a value of $\pi$ corresponds with the excitation wavefront. discontinuities, boundaries and rotors are annotated with red if a counterclockwise rotation is found and in blue for clockwise rotation. discontinuities and boundaries that do not show any rotation are annotated in white.](paper/figures/comparison_snapshot_overview.png)
+The values of the mesh correspond the phase field, of which a value of $\pi$ corresponds with the excitation wavefront.
+Discontinuities, boundaries and rotors are annotated with red if a counterclockwise rotation is found and in blue for clockwise rotation.
+Discontinuities and boundaries that do not show any rotation are annotated in white.](paper/figures/comparison_snapshot_overview.png)

 # Theory